chris-k84/Build-Simulink-Model-for-TwinCAT/README.md

 * Select the options required for the build
 * hit the Build button.

+<mark>If you are building for a 64bit system make sure to specifiy your own driver signing certificate.</mark>

+<mark>Be aware that you will need to enable the TcCOM wrapper or PLC FB to create a PLC library. </mark>

 ## Contributing

 If you would like to ontribute thats great, this is a developing project.